Korbeek-Lo

-Korbeek-Lo is a large village located in the Belgian province of Flemish Brabant, a short distance to the east of Leuven.
-The total area is 39.75 km² which gives a population density, using 2006 values, of 829 inhabitants per km².
+Korbeek-Lo ([ˈkɔrbeːkˌloː]) is a sub-municipality of the municipality of Bierbeek located in the province of Flemish Brabant, Flemish Region, Belgium.

-As a result of extensive local government boundary changes in 1977 Korbeek-Lo, as an administrative entity, was abolished.
+As a result of extensive local government boundary changes in 1977 Korbeek-Lo, as a municipality, was abolished.
 Since then the more built up western part of Korbeek-Lo has been subsumed into Leuven while the more rural eastern part of the former municipality is now part of Bierbeek.

 History

 The history of Korbeek-Lo starts a long way back.
 On the St.-Martinusberg plateau traces have been found of prehistoric homesteads.
 There is also evidence of Roman settlement, and there is evidence of human habitation during the subsequent Frankish period.
 One of the surviving farmsteads bears the name "Het Dalemhof", of which the middle syllable is thought to derive from the Germanic word "heim", endorsing the view that the name is of Frankish provenance.

 There is little consensus on the origins of the name.
 One theory is that 'Korbeek' is an old term for a gentle murmuring brook, while ‘Lo’ is an old word for a copse.
 'Korbeek' might simply mean ‘short brook’.
 1107 finds a surviving record of the name, written as 'Corbeke’, while alternative early orthographies also include 'Cortbeke' en 'Cortebeke'.
 There was already a church here, in 1102, which was required to make annual payments to the abbey at Sint-Truiden.